material-components/material-components-web/packages/mdc-elevation/README.md

   </a>
 </div>-->

-MDC Elevation provides Sass mixins and CSS classes which are used to provide [shadows and elevation](https://material.io/guidelines/what-is-material/elevation-shadows.html) to our material components.
+Shadows provide important visual cues about objects’ depth and directional movement.
+They are the only visual cue indicating the amount of separation between surfaces.
+An object’s elevation determines the appearance of its shadow.
 The elevation values are mapped out in a "z-space" and range from `0` to `24`.
-Our implementation is based on [Scott Hyndman's work](http://codepen.io/shyndman/full/ojxmdY/), which was created in collaboration with the designers on the Material Design team.

 > **A note about "z-space"**: Within the spec, elevation is normally referred to as having a `dp`
 > value.
 In other words, how many "pixels" above the base material is a piece of material elevated.